Avoid Major Decision-Making While Grieving—Why This is So Important

 For Example:

-You’re impulsively trying to make it through the day, do whatever it takes, do whatever works as you try to figure out your “new normal” and shape your new life without your loved one.
+You’re impulsively trying to make it through the day, do whatever it takes, do whatever works for you.
+At the same time, you are trying to figure out your “new normal” and shape your new life without your loved one.

 Grief clouds your reactions and responses.
 There is also such a thing as “grief brain fog,” a kind of fog that accompanies you for a while in the early parts of grief.